AlicanBalik/librarysystem/README.md

-# librarysystem
+Basic University Library System

-University Library System on C#
+Program saves and lends books for students and adds books in library database and lends them for limited time.
+It is for Librarian